Developer FAQ

 Q. How can I run the netatalk integration tests?

-In order to run the integration tests located in test/ run make with the check target:
+A. In order to run the integration tests located in test/ , build Netatalk with tests enabled, then run the meson test

 Q. How do I revert a commit?